Rungrado May Day Stadium

 The most popular and frequently occurring event at the stadium is the Arirang performance also known as Mass Games.
 The annual event has been accepted by The Guinness Book of Records as the largest in the world.

-This stadium is the top of the list of the World's Largest Sporting Stadiums (except horse racing and race car arenas).
+This stadium is near the top of the list of the World's Largest Sporting Stadiums (except horse racing and race car arenas).